Unbraiding the Bounce: Superluminality around the Corner: Model and main equations

 The expression for $B\left(t\right)$ was written in this elegant form in \cite{Ijjas:2016tpn} for a particular choice (\ref{eq:KGB_identifiaction}) of functions $K$ and $G$.
-However, before that this variable (\ref{eq:gamma}) was used in \cite{Libanov:2016kfc}, see equation (2.6) page 4.
+Before that this variable (\ref{eq:gamma}) was used in \cite{Libanov:2016kfc} and \cite{Quintin:2015rta}.
 The vanishing $\gamma$ corresponds to the change of the branch in the solution of the first Friedmann equation with respect to the Hubble parameter (\ref{eq:Friedmann_with_branches}).
+In that case one cannot express the perturbation of the lapse $\delta N$ from the momentum constraint (\ref{eq:constraint_momentum}).
+Thus one has to use other dynamical variables to describe the dynamics around this point.
+There is an interesting discussion \cite{Battarra:2014tga,Quintin:2015rta,Ijjas:2017pei} of gauge issues, choice of dynamical variables and slicing around $\gamma=0$.
+This phenomenon is not special to \emph{kinetically braided} theories.
+A spatially-flat Friedmann universe driven by a scalar field with canonical kinetic term and a negative potential can evolve from expansion to contraction, see e.g. \cite{Felder:2002jk}.
+At the turning point $\gamma=H=0$, and one cannot exclude $\delta N$ from the action for perturbations.

 For the Lagrangian given by (\ref{eq:KGB_identifiaction}) one obtains

 so that (\ref{eq:B_kgb}) (or (\ref{eq:B_general})) yields